Beverly Wills: Biography

 She was born in 1933 as Beverly Josephine Williams in Los Angeles to actress and comedian Joan Davis and actor and writer Si Wills.
 Wills made her film debut in George White's Scandals (1945) when she was age 11.
 Mickey (1948) followed three years later.

 In 1952, at age 18, Wills appeared with her mother and Jim Backus in the TV comedy I Married Joan (1952–1955).
 She played the younger sister of her real-life mother.
 After the series ended its run, Wills appeared in four more films, including Some Like It Hot (1959) and Son of Flubber (1963).

+Wills briefly dated actor James Dean in the early 1950s, when he was enrolled at the University of California in Los Angeles.
+Their relationship ended after Dean "exploded" when Wills was asked to dance by another boy.

 Wills married three times before the age of 30.
 Her first marriage was to Lee Bamber, a Pasadena fireman, in 1952.
 Bamber and Wills eloped to Carson City, Nevada.
 The couple divorced in 1953.
-She later married Alan Grossman on July 12, 1954; the couple had two sons.
+She later married Alan Grossman on July 11, 1954; the couple had two sons.
 Wills and Grossman divorced, and she married Martin Colbert.

 On October 24, 1963, Wills died in a house fire with her grandmother, Nina Davis, and both children from her second marriage, sons Guy (age 7) and Larry (age 4) Grossman.
 The fire started due to the 30-year-old Wills smoking in bed.
-Her mother Joan previously died from a heart attack at age 53 in 1961.
+Her mother, Joan, had died of a heart attack two years earlier at age 48.